MaksymT17/silber/README.md

 ` silber `

 ## Initial idea:
-Collection algorithms for searching most frequently used in programming/calculation purposes.
+Collection algorithms for searching, most frequently used in programming/calculation purposes.